Spacechild1/vstplugin/README.md

 Static linking helps if you want to share the binaries with other people because they might not have the required library versions installed on their system.
 Dynamic linking, on the other hand, is preferred for destributing via system package managers like "apt".

+#### Prerequisites:

+##### VST SDK:

+For VST2 support, get the Steinberg VST2 SDK and copy it into /vst.

+You should have a folder 'vst/VST_SDK/VST2_SDK/pluginterfaces/vst2.x' with the header files 'aeffect.h' and 'affectx.h'.

+The VST2 SDK has been officially discontinued by Steinberg.
+If you have a VST2 license but lost the files, you can get them with '.git-ci/get_vst2.sh'.
+Otherwise you can try free alternatives like 'FST' (https://git.iem.at/zmoelnig/FST.git).

+For VST3 support, get the Steinberg VST3 SDK and copy it into /vst.
+You should have a folder 'vst/VST_SDK/VST3_SDK/pluginterfaces'; you don't need the rest of the SDK.
+(If you have git installed, you can easily install it with ./.git-ci/get_vst3.sh)

+The default setting is to build with both VST2 and VST3 support.
+If you only want to support a specific version, you can set the `VST2` and `VST3` CMake variables.
+E.g. if you want to compile without VST2 support, run cmake with `-DVST2=OFF`.

+In case you already have the VST SDK(s) installed somewhere else on your system, you can provide the path to CMake by setting the `VST2DIR` and `VST3DIR` variables.

+Because earlier versions of the VST3 SDK also included the VST2 SDK headers, the project will also look for the VST2 headers in 'vst/VST_SDK/VST3_SDK/pluginterfaces/vst2.x'.

+##### Pd:

+Make sure you have Pd installed somewhere.
+If Pd is not found automatically, you have to do the following:

+* Linux and macOS: set `PD_INCLUDEDIR` to the directory containing `m_pd.h`;

+* Windows: set `PD_DIR` to your Pd directory (with the subfolders *src/* and *bin/*); this will automatically set `PD_INCLUDEDIR` and `PD_BINDIR`.

+By default, *vstplugin~* is installed to the standard externals directory, but you can change it by overriding `PD_INSTALLDIR`.

+If you don't want to build the Pd external, set `PD` to `OFF`.

+##### SuperCollider:

+Get the SuperCollider source code (e.g. https://github.com/supercollider/supercollider).
+`SC_INCLUDEDIR` must point to the folder containing the SuperCollider source code (with the subfolders *common/* and *include/*).

+By default, *VSTPlugin* is installed to the standard SuperCollider extensions folder, but you can change it by overriding `SC_INSTALLDIR`.

+Set `SUPERNOVA` to `ON` if you want to build VSTPlugin for Supernova.

+If you don't want to build the SuperCollider extension, set `SC` to `OFF`.

 #### Windows

 If you want to enable bit bridging (running 32-bit plugins on a 64-bit host and vice versa), you have to perform the following steps: